 “In my life, the things I thought were the worst, have actually been the doorway to the greatest things that I would have missed if I would have fought against it and insisted on my own way,” she said.

-Cindy is currently pursuing her D.Min. from Asbury Seminary and expects to graduate in 2020.
+Cindy earned her D.Min. from Asbury Seminary in 2020.

 Prepare for the Call